The Minstrel Boy (Thomas Moore)

 Looking back there are some songs which are particularly meaningful to me after my time in Iraq that send a chill up my spine when I hear them.
 One of these is the patriotic Irish song The Minstrel Boy written by Thomas Moore while a student in honor of friends killed in the Irish Rebellion of 1798.
 The song was very popular among soldiers of Irish descent in the American Civil War as well as soldiers fighting in Irish Regiments in World War One and World War Two.

 The song is powerful when you hear it for it speaks of the reality of war, war that changes those, even those that return home are not unchanged by it.
 It speaks of the sacrifices required by those that go to war and even the effects on the community, the loss of young people.
 The final verse added by an anonymous author during the American Civil War in a sense is a prayer, a prayer of return as well as reconciliation.
 It has been recorded a number of times including an instrumental during the film Blackhawk Down.
-Another rendition is in the telvision mini-series Rough Riders about the 1st U.S. Volunteer Cavalry at the Battle of San Juan Hill and one in the movie Gettysburg as Father Corby blesses the Irish Brigade.
+Another rendition is in the telvision mini-series Rough Riders about the 1st U.S. Volunteer Cavalry at the Battle of San Juan Hill.

 My life has been changed and faith challenged.
 When I went to Iraq I still maintained a sense of idealism.
 After Iraq and having to deal with PTSD and a psychological, spiritual and physical breakdown as well as a profound sense of abandonment by some senior chaplains, my former church and even God I am a different person.
-My faith which had been shattered to the point of being a practical agnostic for nearly two years has returned and even now seven years later I struggle with belief, unbelief and faith in general, but I don’t think that is a bad thing.
+My faith which had been shattered to the point of being a practical agnostic for nearly two years has returned.
+I don’t regret that and do believe that it is a good thing.
 If we are not changed by what God allows or by what life brings I don’t think that we grow.
 As a Priest I wonder if I could work in the environment that I work without having gone through what I did.